-Year In Review: The 11 Best Short Films of 2011 Over the course of the year, curating the Short Film of the Day feature has given me a deep and affecting appreciation of the art form.
+Year In Review: The 11 Best Short Films of 2011.
+Over the course of the year, curating the Short Film of the Day feature has given me a deep and affecting appreciation of the art form.
 Before, I hadn’t given much thought to the little bastards, but the truth is that they are incredibly versatile and representative of the boundaries that film can break.
 They can be jokes told well or human dramas driven home.
 They can be a perfect bite or demand to be expanded into a full meal.

+Amazing Underrated Obscure Bizarre Films PART 11 list.
 I really dig this IMDB plot summary, it paints a mysterious picture to get you interested while not giving away anything crucial, it's like a good trailer: A psychiatrist, Richard Burton, investigates the savage blinding of six horses with a metal spike in a stable in Hampshire, England.
 The atrocity was committed by an unassuming seventeen-year-old stable boy named Alan Strang, the only son of an opinionated but inwardly-timid father and a genteel, religious mother.
 As Dysart exposes the truths behind the boy's demons, he finds himself face-to-face with his own.
-Amazing Underrated Obscure Bizarre Films PART 11 list

 It’s gratifying because its part of the reason I started writing them; to try and introduce the medium to people who had never really indulged in it all, at least not past perhaps watching Spirited Away with their kids.
 The problem is, once you’ve had your first taste, where do you go next?
 Type ‘anime’ into Google and the results are bewildering, and without a little bit of guidance and a quality filter finding something to watch can be a daunting task.
 There’s a lot of shit out there, plus a lot of stuff that isn’t really meant for you…unless you’re a ADHD stricken 12 year old emo-ninja-obsessed boy that refuses to eat anything except Pocky and instant Ramen.

-9 Foreign Rip-Offs Cooler Than The Hollywood Originals You think Batman's pretty cool, don't you?
+Akira (1988) Ghost in the Shell (1995) My Neighbor Totoro (1988) 9 Foreign Rip-Offs Cooler Than The Hollywood Originals.
+You think Batman's pretty cool, don't you?
 Probably couldn't be any cooler, right?
 Wrong.
 Step outside of America, and you find a Batman who guns down bad guys with a revolver, and has naked sex with the ladies he rescues.
 It's true, other countries have been working around the clock to improve our fictional heroes in every way.